Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Foods on a vegan diet (especially if it’s mainly raw food) are low in calories and high in nutrition, whereas foods on a standard American diet are low in nutrients and high in calories.
 There are many considerations to think about when planning your diet, which I’ll go into in just a bit.

 There are several reasons why vegans can end up being too skinny on the diet.
 Thankfully, the diet can be easily modified to make it more sustainable long-term, and for you to avoid any of the potential health risks of being too underweight.

-1. Vegans eat fewer calories
+1. Eating fewer calories

 Vegans tend to eat fewer calories than people who are on other types of diets.
 After working with many people in planning their diet, two issues will often come up.

-- Not adjusting portion sizes – People will significantly undereat because they haven’t properly adjusted their portion sizes.
+- Not adjusting portion sizes – People will significantly under-eat because they haven’t properly adjusted their portion sizes.
 On a vegan diet, you are able to eat much larger volumes of food than on a standard diet.
 This doesn’t seem to be as intuitive to a lot of people as you might think.

-- Choosing the wrong foods – If you’re only choosing foods which are low in calories and high in fiber, they’re not going to provide the energy needs to maintain your body weight.
+- Choosing the wrong foods – If you’re only choosing foods that are low in calories and high in fiber, they’re not going to provide the energy needs to maintain your body weight.
 Read my guide on how to go vegan without losing weight.
 In the article, I share with you many tips for those who are starting the diet and are already lean.

-In a study published in 2014, researchers compared the nutritional quality of a vegan, vegetarian, semi-vegetarian, pesco-vegetarian and omnivorous diet.
+In a study published in 2014, researchers compared the nutritional quality of a vegan, vegetarian, semi-vegetarian, pesco-vegetarian, and omnivorous diet.